meetmayowa/DevOps-PBL/Project20_Migration_To_The_Cloud_With_Containerization_Part1-Docker_And_Docker_Composer/project20.md

 ![docker](./img/1-docker.PNG)

 * Because it's not a good practice to connect to MySQL server remotely using the root user.
-Creating a file create_user.sql and adding the following code in order to create a user: `CREATE USER 'somex'@'%' IDENTIFIED BY 'password123'; GRANT ALL PRIVILEGES ON * . * TO 'somex'@'%';`
+Creating a file create_user.sql and adding the following code in order to create a user: `CREATE USER 'meetmayowa'@'%' IDENTIFIED BY 'password123'; GRANT ALL PRIVILEGES ON * . * TO 'meetmayowa'@'%';`
 * Running the script to create the new user: `$ docker exec -i mysql-server mysql -uroot -p$MYSQL_PW < create_user.sql`

 ![docker](./img/1-docker.PNG)